mexersus/flipperme/README.md

 # flipperme

 Collection of Flipper.
-Raspberry and generic Linux funnies.
-These are all for educational purposes ofcourse.
+Raspberry and generic Linux funnies, these are all for educational purposes ofcourse.